Anti-Racism and Ethnocultural Relations Initiatives

 Action Planning Survey

-Share on Facebook Share on Twitter Share on Linkedin Email this link*Survey is now closed- What We Heard Report to follow with summary of survey results*
+Share Action Planning Survey on Facebook Share Action Planning Survey on Twitter Share Action Planning Survey on Linkedin Email Action Planning Survey linkCLOSED: This discussion has concluded.*Survey is now closed- What We Heard Report to follow with summary of survey results*

 The survey is open to all residents and will help determine the immediate needs within the six priority areas identified in past consultation – employment equity, housing, governance, economic development, health outcomes and youth development – all of which are within the City’s jurisdiction.